LorenDB/lorendb.dev/content/posts/how-to-reject-a-feature-request.md

 that nobody but you will ever use!
 If you want it so bad, why don't you just fork the project and implement it yourself?

 Here's the problem: you're establishing yourself as an opinionated, self-centered person who will only implement features that you will use yourself.
 Now, to be clear, it's not wrong to implement features just for yourself.
 This is referred to as [annoyance-driven development](https://nheko.io/notes/9n4dz70ktmu0ozzu).
-However, a good maintainer wlil put some effort into implementing features to make life easier for others.
+However, a good maintainer will put some effort into implementing features to make life easier for others.

 ## The right way to reject a feature request